carreraprogrammer/carreraprogrammer/README.md

 <h1 align="center">Hi 👋, I'm Daniel Carrera</h1>

-<h3 align="left">Accidentally I discovered that I love programming.
+<p align="left">Accidentally I discovered that I love programming.
 Now, I will do all necessary to become the best programmer I have ever dreamed of.
 Currently, I'm available for hire and I'm always interested to work in new projects.

 </h3>